Elings Park Dog Owners Group (EPDOG)

 EPDOG Membership includes year-round, off-leash dog access to our 230 acres of beautiful land and open park space.
 EPDOG Members are welcome to explore any part of the park that is not booked by a special event and enjoy complimentary parking on weekends.

 We are delighted to offer you the largest and most beautiful off-leash dog park in America!

 Elings Park is an independent non-profit park operated with no government funding.
-We are dependent on public support through program fees (like EPDOG membership) or tax-deductible donations.
+We are dependent on public support through program fees (like EPDOG memberships) or tax-deductible donations.

 Elings Park Dog Owner Group, EPDOG, is a partnership between dog owners and Elings Park, creating a membership program for the privilege of enjoying an off-leash dog park.